lkoepsel/microserver/README.md

 I also replaced the four lists, (*labels, pins, gpio, states*) with the class, *Led*.
 It does simplify the setup and provides better slighly better self-documentation led_0.label instead of label[0].
 Added GPIO numbers into table as well, for confirming programming.

 ### Version 7
-Used the combination of templates and variables to refactor the webpages to be far more simple.
+Used the combination of templates and variables to refactor the server program and webpages to be far more simple.
+The *microdot* *POST* can return an array of values, as compared to each value labeled separately. (*I missed this early on.*) Therefore, I'm able to use an array on getting the values and printing the values, simplifying the code.

 ## Additional Files Required
 ### secrets.py